Syn0da/glitch/README.md

-# glitch projects mainly for FCC.
+# project exported from glitch  .